The Brownian limit of separable permutations: Expectations determine joint moments

 \section{Expectations determine joint moments}

 Recall that, for each $n$, $\Si_n$ denotes a uniform random separable permutation of size $n$, and that we want to prove the convergence in distribution of the random variables $\occ(\pi,\Si_n)$ to $\Lambda_\pi$.
 Since the random variables $\occ(\pi,\Si_n)$ and the candidate limit $\Lambda_\pi$ are bounded by $1$, (multi-dimensional) convergence in distribution is equivalent to convergence of (joint) moments.
-More precisely, Theorem~\ref{thm:main}.\ref{item:main_joint} (p.\pageref{thm:main}) is equivalent to the following statement:
+(This can be seen, {\em e.g.}, as a consequence of Stone-Weierstrass theorem, which ensures that polynomials are dense in the set of continuous functions from $[0,1]^r$ to $\R$).
+Concretely, Theorem~\ref{thm:main}.\ref{item:main_joint} (p.\pageref{thm:main}) is equivalent to the following statement:

 \begin{theorem} For any list of patterns $\pi_1,\dots,\pi_r$ (possibly with repetitions),